 "Micro Movies" must have a runtime of less than 4 minutes, including credits.

-"Student Films" must have a director and at least one other crew member in full-time education.
+"Student Films" must have at least 2 crew members in full-time education.